carlosperate/arm-none-eabi-gcc-action/README.md

 - name: Install GNU Arm Embedded Toolchain (arm-none-eabi-gcc)
   uses: carlosperate/arm-none-eabi-gcc-action@v1
   with:
-    release: '10.3-2021.10' # The arm-none-eabi-gcc release to use.
+    release: '10.3-2021.10' # The compiler release to use.
-- run: ...
+- run: arm-none-eabi-gcc --version
 ```

 ## Advantages over other options

 - [x] Updated with the latest GCC releases from Arm
-- [x] Adds a `latest` option to always compile with the latest compiler release
+- [x] Adds a `latest` option to use the latest compiler release
-- [x] Downloaded files are MD5 checked
+- [x] Downloaded release is MD5 checked
-- [ ] CI caching added for faster runs
+- [ ] CI caching added for faster runs (coming in the next few days)
 - [x] File downloads are more stable (no random failures)
 - [x] Issue tracker is enabled
 - [x] Actively maintained